Eric L. Michelsen, UCSD Physics Rev 5/12/2012

 Wave mechanics, 1D scattering, matrix mechanics, angular momentum, spin-1/2, updated quantum electromagnetic interactions.

 "This is really well written, and the concepts are explained confidently and clearly.
-Great idea.
-Great start." -- physics research associate
+Great idea." -- physics research associate

 Funky Mathematical Physics Concepts.pdf